agarwalp/Cloud-Automation-and-Control-Systems-ACS730/README.md

 Environment Isolation: Separate branches and configurations for Dev, Staging, and Prod environments.

 Repository Structure

 The repository is organized into the following branches:

-Dev Branch: Contains Terraform and Ansible configurations for Development environment.
+Dev Branch: Contains Terraform configurations for Development environment.

-Staging Branch: Contains configurations for the Staging environment.
+Staging Branch: Contains Terraform configurations and TFlint file for the Staging environment.

-Prod Branch: Contains configurations for the Production environment.
+Prod Branch: Contains Terraform and Ansible configurations along with TFlint file for the Production environment.

-Each branch ensures isolated deployments, reducing the risk of conflicts and enabling effective testing.